Intellectual Property Rights

 Source: Law No. 32/2000.

-LDIC rights may be transferred to a third party by (i) inheritance; (ii) donation; (iii) testament; (iv) written agreement; or (v) other reasons by the law.
-The transfer of right itself must be stated in the documents agreed by the owner of the LDIC and must be recorded by DGIPR along with the payment required.
-Further, the transfer will be announced in the Official Gazette and considered legally enforced to the third party.
+LDIC rights may be transferred to a third party by means of: (i) inheritance; (ii) donations; (iii) testaments; (iv) written agreements; or (v) other reasons of the law.
+The transfer of rights itself must be stated in the documents agreed by the owner of the LDIC and must be recorded by DGIPR, along with the payment required.
+Furthermore, the transfer will be announced in the Official Gazette and considered legally enforced upon third parties.

 Plant Varieties

-The PVP is afforded to plant varieties which are: (i) new; (ii) distinct; (iii) uniformed; (iv) stable; and (v) given a denomination.
-The novelty of a variety depends on whether at the moment of PVP application approval, the propagation material or the harvested products have not been traded in Indonesia, or only have been traded for less than a year or have been traded overseas for less than 4 (four) years for seasonal plants and 6 (six) years for annual plants.
+The PVP is afforded rights (?) to plant varieties which are: (i) new; (ii) distinct; (iii) uniformed; (iv) stable; and (v) given a denomination.
+The novelty of a variety depends on whether, at the moment of the PVP application approval, the propagation material or the harvested products have not been traded in Indonesia, or only have been traded for less than a year or have been traded overseas for less than 4 (four) years for seasonal plants, and 6 (six) years for annual plants.

-The distinct characteristic of a variety depends on the distinguishable features of the variety compared to other plants at the time of approval.
-A variety is deemed uniformed when its main or principal features are proven uniformed, although varied, as a result of change in planting method and environment.
-The stability of a variety depends on the consistency of the main features of the variety after repeated cultivation or multiplication in large quantities.
+The distinct characteristic of a plant variety depends on the distinguishable features of the variety compared to other plants at the time of approval.
+A variety can be considered uniform when its main or principal features demonstrate uniformity, albeit with variations, due to changes in planting methods and the changing environment.
+The stability of a variety depends on the consistency of its main features after repeated cultivation or multiplication in large quantities.

-Lastly, a variety must be given a denomination under these conditions: (i) the given name can still be used following the expiry date of the protection; (ii) the given name should not cause confusion about the characteristics of the variety, which could be rejected by PVP Officer if it does not satisfy this condition; (iii) the denomination should be registered by the PVP Holder to the PVP Office; (iv) the denomination has not been used by other varieties; and (v) the denomination may be registered as a trademark in accordance to the prevailing laws.
+Lastly, a variety must be given a denomination under these conditions: (i) the given name can still be used following the expiry date of the protection; (ii) the given name should not cause confusion about the characteristics of the variety, which could be a point of rejection by a PVP Officer if it does not satisfy the following conditions; (iii) the denomination should be registered by the PVP Holder to the PVP Office; (iv) the denomination has not been used by other varieties; and (v) the denomination may be registered as a trademark in accordance to the prevailing laws.

-PVP also extends not only to the principal variety, but also: (i) essentially derived variety that originates from a protected variety; (ii) a variety that cannot be clearly distinguished from a protected variety; and (iii) a variety that is produced by repeatedly using a protected variety.
+PVP also extends not only to the principal variety, but also: (i) essentially any derived variety that originates from the protected variety; (ii) a variety that cannot be clearly distinguished from a protected variety; and (iii) a variety that is produced by repeatedly using the protected variety.

 A PVP holder shall have the exclusive right to use and execute the rights contained thereof, and to give permission to any party or legal entity to use the varieties in the form of seeds and harvested products for the purpose of propagation.
 The rights may include: (i) production and multiplication of seeds; (ii) preparation for propagation purposes; (iii) advertisement; (iv) offering; (v) selling or trading; (vi) exporting; (vii) importing; and (viii) any preparation of the activities mentioned in the previous points.

-The PVP right shall protect the variety for 20 (twenty) years for seasonal plants and 25 (twenty-five) years for annual plants, which are only enforceable after the official PVP has been issued.
-However, a temporary protection shall be granted during the application process.
+The PVP right shall protect the variety for 20 (twenty) years for seasonal plants, and 25 (twenty-five) years for annual plants, which are only enforceable after the official PVP has been issued.
+However, temporary protection shall be granted during the application process.

-PVP rights may be transferred to a third party by (i) inheritance; (ii) donation; (iii) testament (iv) written agreement; or (v) other reasons by the law.
+PVP rights may be transferred to a third party by means of (i) inheritance; (ii) donation; (iii) testament (iv) written agreement; or (v) other reasons by the law.
 The transfer of right itself must be stated in the documents agreed by the owner of the PVP and must be recorded by PVP Office along with the payment required.
-Further, the transfer will be announced in the Official Gazette and considered legally enforced to the third party.
+Furthermore, the transfer will be announced in the Official Gazette and considered legally enforced upon third parties.

 Licensing Agreement of Intellectual Property Rights

-The development of IPR is manifested in the need for legal protection which is based on the recognition of IPR and the right to exploit commercialization or to enjoy the object of intellectual property itself for a certain period.
-Nevertheless, in the event that anyone beside the intellectual property holder intends to enjoy or exploit the said intellectual property, they must obtain an authorization from the intellectual property holder.
+The development of IPR is manifested in the need for legal protection which is based on the recognition of IPR and the right to exploit commercialization, or to enjoy the object of intellectual property itself for a certain period.
+Nevertheless, if anyone beside the intellectual property holder intends to enjoy or exploit the said intellectual property, they must obtain an authorization from the intellectual property holder.
 Therefore, the protection and recognition of IPR are only given exclusively to the intellectual property holder.
 Based on the description above, one way that business actors can develop their business through the commercialization of intellectual property rights is by granting a license based on a license agreement.

-According to the laws of IPR, the right holder to an intellectual property right shall have the right to grant a license to any other party on the basis of a licensing agreement in order to perform all acts in accordance with the rights given in respective intellectual property right, unless agreed otherwise.
-Moreover, even though the right holder to an intellectual property right has granted the right to grant a license to any other party, they may still personally exploit the industrial design or give a license to a third party to exploit the intellectual property right, unless agreed otherwise.
+According to the laws of IPR, the holder of rights to an intellectual property right shall have the right to grant a license to any other party on the basis of a licensing agreement to perform all acts in accordance with the rights given in respective intellectual property right, unless agreed otherwise.
+Moreover, even though the right holder to an intellectual property right has granted the right to grant a license to any other party, they may still personally exploit the industrial design, or give a license to a third party to exploit the intellectual property right, unless agreed otherwise.

-The licensing agreement must be recorded in the general register of respective intellectual property right at the DGIPR with the payment of fee and announced in the official gazette of respective intellectual property right.
-In addition, a licensing agreement shall not contain any provisions that may damage the Indonesian economy or any provisions that can create unfair competition, as regulated in the prevailing laws and regulations.
-Nonetheless, toward the recordation of licensing agreement in the sector of plant variety shall be conducted at the PVP office.
+The licensing agreement must be recorded in the general register of respective intellectual property rights at DGIPR, with the payment of fees and has been announced in the official gazette of respective intellectual property rights.
+In addition, a licensing agreement shall not contain any provisions that may damage the Indonesian economy or any provisions that can create unfair competition, as regulated by prevailing laws and regulations.
+However, the registration of licensing agreements in the plant variety sector must be carried out at the PVP office.

 Financing and Development of Intellectual Property-Based Marketing System

-As the implementing regulation, Article 1 (3) of GR No. 24/2022 defines ‘financing’ as the funding that is based on an agreement or a loan and credit agreement between banking financial institutions or non-banking financial institutions and other parties which requires the financed party to return the funds or bills after a certain period of time by providing compensation in the form of interest or profit sharing.
-Intellectual property-based financing schemes is a financing scheme that utilizes intellectual property as an object of debt collateral for banking financial institutions or non-banking financial institutions in order to provide financing for creative economic actors.
+As the implementation of regulation, Article 1 (3) of GR No. 24/2022 defines ‘financing’ as the funding that is based on an agreement, or a loan and credit agreement between banking financial institutions, or non-banking financial institutions, and other parties which require the financed party to return the funds or bills after a certain period of time by.
+This is done by providing compensation in the form of interests or profit sharing.
+Intellectual property-based financing schemes is a financing scheme that utilizes intellectual property as an object of debt collateral for banking financial institutions, or non-banking financial institutions, in order to provide financing for creative economic actors.

-The request for intellectual property-based financing is to be submitted by creative economy actors to bank financial institutions or non-bank financial institutions.
-The requirements for applying of such consists of at least (i) a financing proposal; (ii) owning a creative economy business; (iii) an existing agreement relating to the intellectual property of creative economy products; and (iv) owning a registration letter or intellectual property certificate.
+The request for intellectual property-based financing is to be submitted by creative economy actors, to the bank financial institutions or non-bank financial institutions.
+The requirements for such applications consist of at least (i) a financing proposal; (ii) owning a creative economy business; (iii) an existing agreement relating to the intellectual property of creative economy products; and (iv) owning a registration letter or intellectual property certificate.

-In the implementation of intellectual property-based financing schemes, banking financial institutions and non-banking financial institutions use intellectual property as an object of debt collateral.
-In this case, the object of debt collateral above is implemented in the form of (i) fiduciary guarantees of intellectual property; (ii) contracts in creative economic activities; and/or claims in creative economic activities.
+With the implementation of intellectual property-based financing schemes, banking financial institutions and non-banking financial institutions use intellectual property as an object of debt collateral.
+In this case, the possible (?) objects of debt collateral as above are implemented in the form of (i) fiduciary guarantees of intellectual property; (ii) contracts in creative economic activities; and/or claims in creative economic activities.
 Additionally, the Intellectual property that can be used as an object of debt collateral are intellectual property in the form of (i) intellectual property that has been recorded or registered at the ministry that administrate government affairs in the field of law; and (ii) intellectual property that has been managed either independently and/or transferred its rights to other parties.

-Should financing dispute occurs, dispute resolution can be carried out through litigation or non-litigation method.
-Furthermore, non-litigation dispute resolution in banking financial institutions and non-bank financial institutions is carried out by an alternative dispute resolution institution with a prior approval from the OJK.
-Such provision is subject to POJK No. 61/2020 related to alternative dispute resolution institutions in the financial services sector.
-Furthermore, non-litigation dispute resolution that does not involve banking financial institutions and non-bank financial institutions can be resolved through other dispute resolution institutions.
+Should financing disputes occur, dispute resolution can be carried out through either litigation or non-litigation methods.
+Furthermore, non-litigation dispute resolution in banking financial institutions and non-bank financial institutions is carried out by an alternative dispute resolution institution with prior approval from the OJK.
+Such provision is subject to POJK No. 61/2020, relating to alternative dispute resolution institutions in the financial services sector.
+Furthermore, non-litigation dispute resolutions that do not involve banking financial institutions and non-bank financial institutions can be resolved through other dispute resolution institutions.

-The facilitation provided by the Government and/or Regional Governments, which can also be jointly provided with other parties, in development of marketing systems for creative economic products based on intellectual property could be provided in the form of (i) technical guidance; (ii) business licensing services and/or integrated registration electronically; (iii) access and/or assistance to financing; (iv) business information/consultation services; (v) marketing promotion assistance; (vi) provision of digital collective management systems; (vii) access to marketing; (viii) marketing incubation through designated institutions; (ix) assistance in calculating intellectual property valuations; and/or (x) legal assistance and assistance services.
+The assistance provided by the Government and/or Regional Governments, which can also be jointly provided by other parties, in the development of marketing systems for creative economic products based on IP can be provided in various forms.
+These include: (i) technical guidance; (ii) business licensing services and/or integrated registration electronically; (iii) access and/or assistance to financing; (iv) business information/consultation services; (v) marketing promotion assistance; (vi) provision of digital collective management systems; (vii) access to marketing; (viii) marketing incubation through designated institutions; (ix) assistance in calculating intellectual property valuations; and/or (x) legal assistance and assistance services.